PekkaPek/current-weather/README.md

 # Current Weather
 Shows current weather for any searched city.
+The application is currently optimized only for phone screens.

 ## Set up
 * Clone this repository